I moved to Denver in January and my car gave up the ghost in May.

 It was how I saw the world: unguarded, chaotic, hilarious.
 And somehow, quit by accident, that world view ended up in in a photo.

-At the time, I didn't know what "voice" was and I certainly didn't know what "street photography" was, but this photo, taken almost by accident, was the first step that would change my life forever.
+At the time, I didn't know what "voice" was and I certainly didn't know what "street photography" was, but this photo, taken almost by accident, was the first of many steps that would change my life forever.

 2019